epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Guides/Lighting_level_1.md

 ### Apply Effects Using the Magic Sheet
 On the `Effects` tab of the magic sheet, you can see a few commonly used effects.
 There are also a bunch of other buttons that are used for modifying effects, so don't worry about those for now.

 To apply an effect, make sure you are starting from an empty command line, then specify the light or groups you want to target.
 Navigate to the effects tab and click the effect you want to apply.
+Effects in Grey boxes control intensity, and green boxes control any other parameter.
+Some effects can only be used by certain lights so make sure you are selecting a something compatible.

 You should see the effect immediately start playing.
 If it doesn't look quite like you want, there are a couple ways you might be able to fix it.
 That will be covered in a moment